Jiaxin-Lu/Jiaxin-Lu.github.io/index.md

 </table>

 # Misc.

-I am the runner and editor of the official account of our class 'ACMClass2018'.
-I am also a member of student organizing team of ACM-Class Student Academic Festival 2021.

 I am a cinephile.
 My favorite directors includes Damien Chazelle, Agnès Varda, Paul Thomas Anderson, Wes Anderson, and many more.
 I am a member of student group 800 Movie Theater and hosted several salons and weekend theaters.